roc-lang/roc/www/content/plans.md

 This has been consistently happening a few times per year.
 It's hard to predict exactly what the next one will be, but it's a safe bet that it will happen again.

-### Glue

-This one only applies to platform authors.

-Much like with builtins, we periodically make changes to code generation or to the `roc glue` API that aren't backwards compatible.
-When this happens, relevant glue scripts need to be updated and then `roc glue` needs to be re-run on platforms to regenerate their host glue.

-As with builtins, it's hard to predict when these will happen and what they'll be, but right now it's a safe bet that they will happen from time to time.

 ### Import syntax

 Implementing the very important [module params](https://docs.google.com/document/d/110MwQi7Dpo1Y69ECFXyyvDWzF4OYv1BLojIm08qDTvg/edit?usp=sharing) feature requires a breaking syntax change to how imports work.
 This plan is not at all tentative; there is a high degree of confidence that it will happen!